Overview of the Loggregator System

 App developers can tail their application logs or dump the recent logs from the Cloud Foundry Command Line Interface (cf CLI), or stream these to a third-party log archive and analysis service.

-Operators and administrators can access the Loggregator Firehose, the combined stream of logs from all apps, and the metrics data from Cloud Foundry components.
+Operators and administrators can access the Loggregator Firehose, the combined stream of logs from all apps, and the metrics data from PCF components.

 Operators can deploy nozzles to the Firehose.
 A nozzle is a component that monitors the Firehose for specified events and metrics, and streams this data to external services.

-The diagram below shows the architecture of Loggregator, including the Cloud Foundry components that it interacts with.
+The diagram below shows the architecture of Loggregator, including the PCF components that it interacts with.